PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 counts, and the three total safe-binary invocations.
 Prove instrumented order and arguments before switching production wiring, validate sequentially, commit and push, and do not create a pull request.

+## Explicit quantized activation/binary recovery orchestration: completed state

+The characterized nested boundary now delegates to `passes/quantized_recovery_orchestration.py`.
+A frozen `QuantizedRecoveryContext` carries the shared ModelIR and `LayoutState`; this boundary needs no injected lowerer-local callback.
+The new module imports the safe-binary, quantized hard-sigmoid, max-pool, softmax, logistic, and softmax- transpose canonicalization owners directly and does not import the central lowerer.

+`SAFE_BINARY_RECOVERY_PASS_IDS` declares the one-step safe-binary phase, while `QUANTIZED_ACTIVATION_BINARY_PASS_IDS` declares the six-step quantized phase.
+The latter invokes the complete safe-binary runner as its final stable step.
+Both use the shared immutable `RecoveryInvocation` executor, which verifies the exact ID order before executing a callback.
+The characterized positional and keyword arguments, nested structure, and ignored return values are unchanged.

+The historical lowerer helper names and every zero-argument outer call remain in place.
+Their bodies shrink from five to two lines and from nineteen to four lines and capture only the explicit context.
+Architecture accounting includes the ordered stable-ID multiplicity, preserving three total safe-binary helper invocations and two total quantized helper invocations even though one nested call is no longer visible in the lowerer AST.
+The obsolete lowerer import of the safe-binary owner was removed.

+Focused contracts verify both stable ID sequences, every argument, explicit context and wrapper wiring, instrumented order, outer invocation counts, and lowerer-import isolation.
+The softmax canonicalization architecture fixture now checks its moved boundary through the stable quantized sequence while retaining the remaining direct lowerer boundary.
+The indexed logistic-gate expected builder now imports graph mutation helpers from their actual owner, `core.model_ir_utils`, rather than an already-absent private lowerer re-export.

+Sequential validation completed as follows:

+- focused quantized orchestration: `8 passed in 0.57s`;
+- focused orchestration plus ordered architecture: `256 passed in 17.91s`;
+- affected logistic/softmax/orchestration/architecture set:
+  `324 passed in 17.41s`;
+- related safe-binary and quantized pass-family set:
+  `703 passed in 17.36s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 9.92s` (`32` plus `11`);
+- targeted Ruff, Python compilation, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing Ruff findings.

+One diagnostic broad direct-suite run before the two fixture-owner updates reported `1436 passed, 8 failed`.
+Two failures were the stale logistic-gate and softmax AST contracts corrected above.
+Four require the intentionally absent TensorFlow optional extra:
+`test_tflite_backend_matrix_add`,
+`test_tflite_backend_matrix_hardswish_rewrite_on_off`,
+`test_tf_converter_resize_cubic_avoids_flex_resize_bicubic`, and
+`test_tf_converter_resize_cubic_honors_cubic_coeff_a`.
+One is the documented incompatible local Torch binary failure in `test_flatbuffer_direct_group_norm_alias_builtin_conversion`.
+The remaining unrelated existing failure is `test_flatbuffer_direct_sinet_concat_resize_affine_transpose_chain_optimized`, whose direct pass statistic is zero instead of one; this extraction neither calls nor changes that owner.
+No real-model conversion was added.

+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, runtime pass order, invocation multiplicity, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory and characterize the adjacent five-step `_run_qlinear_mean_concat_recovery_sequence` before moving production code.
+Freeze every argument and all outer repetition/boundary contracts first, then introduce another explicit stable-ID phase only if direct module ownership can preserve the exact flattened sequence.
+Keep verification sequential and minimal, commit and push a coherent checkpoint, and do not create a pull request.